GuilhermePittner/user-insert-again/README.md

 - TailwindCSS

 ## Screenshot 📸
 Here's a screenshot of the project.
-If you'd like to try it for yourself, just <a href="https://user-insert-again.vercel.app/" target="_blank">click here</a>.
+If you'd like to try it for yourself, just [click here](https://user-insert-again.vercel.app/).

 ![Screenshot of the Project](public/example.png)